robertjdominguez/promptq-resy/README.md

   }'
 ```

-This will return a JWT which you can use to authenticate to the PromptQL service. **Your JWT is good for one day.** If
+This will return a JWT which you can use to authenticate to the PromptQL service. **Your JWT is good for thirty days.** If
 you need to regenerate one, use the `signin` endpoint instead of `signup` and use the same email and password you used
 in the previous step.